freefcw/hustoj/system/guide/kohana/routing.md

 The Kohana route system uses [perl compatible regular expressions](http://perldoc.perl.org/perlre.html) in its matching process.
 By default each key (surrounded by `<>`) will match `[^/.,;?\n]++` (or in english: anything that is not a slash, period, comma, semicolon, question mark, or newline).
 You can define your own patterns for each key by passing an associative array of keys and patterns as an additional third argument to Route::set.

 In this example, we have controllers in two directories, `admin` and `affiliate`.
-Because this route will only match urls that begin with `admin` or `affiliate`, the default route would still work for controllers in `classes/controller`.
+Because this route will only match urls that begin with `admin` or `affiliate`, the default route would still work for controllers in `classes/Controller`.

 	Route::set('sections', '<directory>(/<controller>(/<action>(/<id>)))',
 		array(
 			'directory' => '(admin|affiliate)'
 		))
 		->defaults(array(
-			'controller' => 'home',
+			'controller' => 'Home',
 			'action'     => 'index',
 		));